streamlink/streamlink/docs/cli.rst

 config file.
 Options inside these config files will override the main config file when a URL matching the plugin is used.

-Livestreamer expects this config to be named like the main config but with ``.<plugin name>`` attached to the end.
+Streamlink expects this config to be named like the main config but with ``.<plugin name>`` attached to the end.

 Examples